LukasBommes/PV-Hawk/docs/source/tutorial.rst

 Step 2: Download the example dataset
 ------------------------------------

 Download and extract the `example dataset <https://drive.google.com/file/d/1NlRpSqFIzaTuEGkFHur6nbu1bE9aPew0/view?usp=sharing>`_, which covers the first twelve rows of a large-scale PV plant.
-The download contains a folder named `splitted`, which follows the required format of an input dataset for PV Drone Inspect (see :ref:`dataset-creation-from-videos`).
+The download contains a folder named `splitted`, which follows the required format of an input dataset for PV Hawk (see :ref:`dataset-creation-from-videos`).

 Place the extracted `splitted` directory and its contents into the working directory.
 The resulting directory structure should look as follows

 .. code-block:: text

-  /storage/pv-drone-inspect-tutorial/workdir
+  /storage/pv-hawk-tutorial/workdir
     |-- splitted
     |    |-- ...